libersoft-org/libershare/INSTALL.md

 ```

 The build script will:
-1. Build the frontend (static HTML/JS/CSS)
+1. Install dependencies and build the frontend (static HTML/JS/CSS)
-2. Compile the backend into a standalone binary
+2. Install dependencies and compile the backend into a standalone binary
 3. Build the Tauri app with the backend as a sidecar

 The resulting installer will be in `app/build/release/bundle/`.